Harold Shaw Libbey

 In the image above, dated May 1911, there is what we know as Mrs. Harold Libbey holding her daughter, Eleanor, as they both look on at the crew working on the construction of the P, G, & L RR.
 As an adult, later in the 1960s, Eleanor was a staunch advocate for the Narcissus when it was acquired by Seashore Trolley Museum from Mr. J. Henri Vallee.
 Here is a paragraph, stating Eleanor's important role, taken from the four-and-half-page story by Museum member, Bill Dox, on the Narcissus being recognized as an official State of Maine Sesquicentennial project in the May/June/July 1970 issue of the Museum's newsletter, The Trolley Museum Dispatch:

 "Some of the deficit was wiped out through the sales of PLI histories (blogger note: referring to O. R. Cummings 1967 book, "Maine's Fastest Electric Railroad: Portland-Lewiston Interurban").
 The rest was erased largely through the efforts of Mrs. Eleanor Libbey Awalt of Auburn (Me).
 The granddaughter of W. Scott Libbey, the builder of the Portland-Lewiston Interurban, she became involved in the Narcissus Project in 1968 and solicited donations from other members of the Libbey family and from various outside sources.
-Her endeavors contributed greatly to the success of the project and, in fact, insured its completion to the point of getting the car (Narcissus) to the museum property."
+Her endeavors contributed greatly to the success of the project and, in fact, did successfully transport the car (Narcissus) to the museum property."

 Harold's family and his extended Libbey family members continue to this day to provide invaluable insight, ephemera, artifacts, and financial support to the Narcissus Project.
 Below, second in from the left, is Eleanor's son (Harold's grandson), Hugh Awalt, with his wife, Marjorie next to him on his left.
 And a little bit further to Marjorie's left, wearing the dark red dress, is Paige McLaughlin.
 Paige is the daughter of Margaret Awalt, the sister of Hugh.
 Paige is Harold's great, granddaughter, and W. S. Libbey's great, great, granddaughter!